brianach/eol_checker/README.md

 ## Deployment on Heroku

-Make sue that you requirements.txt file contains all the modules that you need to run your app.
+Make sure that you requirements.txt file contains all the modules that you need to run your app.

 1. Go to the Heroku website and create an account by filling the details on the form at this link [Heroku Signup](https://id.heroku.com/login)